 Through the years, Boise Centre has consistently proven to be a vital component of the community’s economic health, drawing thousands of visitors annually, who spend monies in hotels, restaurants, transportation, entertainment, retail, and recreational activities.
-In 2019, Boise Centre generated $22 million in local economic benefit.
+In 2022, Boise Centre generated $26.6 million in local economic benefit.
+As a public building, Boise Centre makes itself available in a manner consistent with all applicable laws and rules regarding the use of public facilities.
+View General Guidelines.

 A Brief History